 Janice, is also available for keynote addresses and training workshops based around The Dance of Partnership between parents and education professionals.

-Micah’s sister, Emma Fialka-Feldman is currently an elementary school inclusion teacher in Boston.
+Micah’s sister, Emma Fialka-Feldman is currently an elementary school principal in Boston.
 She is a graduate of Mount Holyoke College where she studied Critical Social Thought and Early-Childhood Education.
 She recently received a Masters in Education through the Boston Teacher Residency Program.
 She is interested in inclusive education practices, the relationship between a sibling with a disability and a sibling without a disability, and immigration policies.
-She blogs at: emmaff.blogspot.com.
+She blogs at emmaff.blogspot.com.

 Micah’s dad, Rich Feldman, is a community-labor activist and writer.
 He is a board member of the James and Grace Lee Boggs Center to Nurture Community Leadership and Detroit City of Hope and enjoys talking with parent groups about disability justice, pride and inclusion.

 Micah’s Friends, Colleagues, Staff, and Circle of Support

 Oliver Hersey is a friend of Micah’s since high school.

 I really enjoy working with Micah and have learned a lot about disability history and politics through my conversations with him.
 One of my favorite activities that we’ve done together was visiting the disability history museum in Buffalo.
 I got a lot more out of the visit because Micah is so knowledgable about disability rights from his work teaching courses on disability and inclusion at SU.
 More broadly, I appreciate that through self-direction Micah has greater self-determination and can decide who his support staff are and what types of support he needs.
 He also has decision-making power over things like paying us fair wages for our work.